HonnDJG/Academic-Reference-Manager/README.md

 ```
 $ npm install
 ```

+> **Note:** There are no setup required for Database, see design documentation for more information

 ### Running
 after installing packets you have the following chocies to run: *'$' indicates being run in terminal/cmd*